 CoAP Reliable Transmission Example

-Figure 6-9 illustrates a utility operations center acting as the CoAP client, and a temperature sensor as the CoAP server.
+The Figure above illustrates a utility operations center acting as the CoAP client, and a temperature sensor as the CoAP server.
 The communication between the client and server uses a CoAP message ID of 0x47, which ensures reliability and detects duplicate messages.
-In Figure 6-9, the temperature sensor responds with an ACK message referencing the correct message ID of 0x47 and piggybacks a successful response to the GET request itself.
+In the Figure, the temperature sensor responds with an ACK message referencing the correct message ID of 0x47 and piggybacks a successful response to the GET request itself.

 CoAP supports data requests sent to a group of devices by leveraging IP Multicast.
 Implementing IP Multicast requires the use of all-CoAP-node multicast addresses, such as 224.0.1.187 for IPv4 and FF0X::FD for IPv6.
 These multicast addresses are joined by CoAP nodes offering services to other endpoints while listening on the default CoAP port, 5683.
 Endpoints can find available CoAP services through multicast service discovery, such as deploying firmware upgrades for IoT devices like smart meters.